-Have you heard of the Instant Pot?
-It’s the new “must have” kitchen gadget that lots of people are talking about.
+The Instant Pot is a must-have kitchen gadget that lots of people are in love with.
 It’s an intelligent multi-cooker, essentially an electric pressure cooker, but capable of replacing the pressure cooker, slow cooker, rice cooker, sautéing and browning pan, steamer, and yogurt maker.
-The Instant Pot allows you to get meals cooked a lot faster (beans, stews, roasts, soups) using less energy.
+The Instant Pot allows you to get meals cooked a lot faster (beans, stews, roasts, soups), using less energy.

 If you can get different colored carrots it will make the stew all the prettier.
 If you want to make this in a slow-cooker, sauté the meat first in a pot, then add it to the slow cooker and set it for 4 hours on low.
 Play around with different herbs, and if you don’t have fresh oregano, use half the amount of dried, it won’t matter a bit.
 Serve this stew over mashed potatoes or egg noodles.

 Top it off with dessert to make it a meal to remember.

 - 2 leeks (white and light green parts only, sliced and rinsed)

 - 6 large carrots (peeled and thickly sliced)

 - 1 cup red wine